hiteshjoshi1/commands/aws_learn/Aws-ec2.md

 File system for compute intensive workloads, example HPC, machine learning, media data processing workflows and electronic design automation.
 Millions of IOPS and sub sec latencies.

+# Questions

+- Q: A call center application consists of a three-tier application using Auto Scaling groups to automatically scale resources as needed.
+Users report that every morning at 9:00 AM the system becomes very slow for about 15 minutes.
+A Solution Architect determines that a large percentage of the call center staff starts work at 9:00AM, so Auto Scaling does not have enough time to scale out to meet demand.How can the Architect fix the problem?
+- A: Create an Auto Scaling scheduled action to scale out the necessary resources at 8:30 AM every morning.

+- Q: An e-commerce application is hosted in AWS.
+The last time a new product was launched, the application experienced a performance issue due to an enormous spike in traffic.
+Management decided that capacity must be doubled the week after the product is launched.
+Which is the MOST efficient way for management to ensure that capacity requirements are met?
+- A: Add a Scheduled Scaling action.